What is a Fidelity Bond?

 Why A Business Needs to be Bonded

-A business can apply for a fidelity bond whenever it hires a fiduciary or a high-risk employee.
-Some states require businesses to purchase fidelity bonds, so businesses are encouraged to find out what is required for their state.
-In any case, having a fidelity bond for any business makes perfect sense.
+A business can apply for a bond whenever it hires a fiduciary or a high-risk employee.
+Some states require businesses to purchase them, so businesses are encouraged to find out what is required for their state.
+In any case, having a bond for any business makes perfect sense.
 Larger businesses can benefit greatly from a dishonesty bond with blanket coverage, especially if there is a lot of employee turnover, and any company that requires its employees to enter the homes of clients should have a business service bond in place to protect themselves and as a show of good faith towards clients.
 Having a service bond in place acts as a guarantee that a company’s employees can be trusted in a client’s home, and that the clients themselves will be safe.

-How to Get a Fidelity Bond?
+How to Get a Fidelity?

 When you apply for a fidelity and are approved, you will need to actually purchase the bond.
-The price of the bond will depend on the nature of your business and how much of a risk your employees might be, but most fidelity bonds are relatively inexpensive compared to other forms of insurance.
-For example, a company that wants $100,000 worth of coverage should be able to secure a fidelity bond for $300 to $400 a year.
+The price of the bond will depend on the nature of your business and how much of a risk your employees might be, but most fidelity surety bonds are relatively inexpensive compared to other forms of insurance.
+For example, a company that wants $100,000 worth of coverage should be able to secure a fidelity for $300 to $400 a year.
 With that kind of price, having a bond is well worth the cost.
-We at NFP Surety can help you choose the right fidelity bond for your business at an affordable price.
+We at NFP Surety can help you choose the right bond for your business at an affordable price.

 Fidelity Bond Requirements